 "When you put a lab rat on a treadmill … it will squat down on its haunches, and the treadmill starts to rub the fur and the skin right off its backside," he said.
 "When you stare at a piece of exercise equipment, a part of your brain screams, 'Don't do it!
 You're not going anywhere!'"

 If you can’t go out gathering your own nuts and berries or hunting your own meat, Ildari recommends brisk walking with a friend.

 Walking for 30 minutes, three times a week, has better effects on depression than Zoloft, he said.

-Another huge factor in modern depression is the lack of social connection in our modern nuclear-family bubbles.
-“Face-time with our loved ones puts the breaks on our stress response,” Ildari says.
+Another huge factor in modern depression is our nuclear-family bubbles' lack of social connection.
+“Facetime with our loved ones breaks our stress response,” Ildari says.

 “Resist the urge to withdraw,” Ildari says, “because when you’re ill, your body tells you to shut down and pull away.
 When you have the flu, that’s adaptive.
 When you have depression, it’s the worst thing in the world you could do.”

 Ildari didn’t mention in his Ted Talk how difficult his cure is for most modern humans to attain.
 Sure, we’d all like more fresh air, sunlight, exercise, a better diet, better sleep, less monotonous work, and more interaction with loved ones, but who has time for all that?